Data from PPE Shortage Index shows critical need for personal protective equipment in U.S.

 of the facilities that requested N95s had no supply remaining

 CASE STUDY: During COVID-19, an emergency physician ideally needs one N95 per patient per day to prevent spread.
-Here’s her current reality.
+Here was her reality in winter 2020-21.

 Among the healthcare providers we spoke with about N95 shortages, the emergency physician in our case study should be using about 70 N95s per day.
 She has just one N95 per week.